vitessio/website/content/en/docs/15.0/reference/vreplication/vdiff2.md

 {{< /warning >}}

 {{< info >}}
 Even before it's marked as production-ready (feature complete and tested widely in 1+ releases), it should be safe to use and is likely to provide much better results for very large tables.
-It also offers the ability to resume a VDiff that may have encountered an error, which is especially useful when working with very large tables.
+It offers the ability to automatically retry a VDiff that encountered an ephemeral error, which is especially useful when working with very large tables.
+It offers the ability to resume a previously completed VDiff where it left off, allowing you to perform ongoing or differential VDiffs.
+Lastly, it offers ongoing progress reporting to help plan your next steps.
 {{< /info >}}

 For additional details, please see the [RFC](https://github.com/vitessio/vitess/issues/10134) and the [README](https://github.com/vitessio/vitess/tree/main/go/vt/vttablet/tabletmanager/vdiff/README.md).